Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/use/geojson-prebuilt.md

 ## JSON

-The JSON scripts are Python scripts that read an OFDS network package JSON file.
-OFDS JSON data is already fully dereferenced — organisation names, phase names, and other attributes are embedded as nested objects — so the scripts focus on extracting and flattening these into a consistent property structure.
+The JSON scripts are Python scripts that read an OFDS network package JSON file and write a GeoJSON feature collection containing nodes or spans with dereferenced properties.

 Download: